mercy-gh/Phase4-Project2/README.md

 &#x2A3B; Feature Engineering – Transform text tags into meaningful numerical features.

-&#x2A39; Model Selection – Choose between collaborative filtering, content-based filtering, or hybrid models.
+&#x2A39; Model Selection – Choose between collaborative filtering or content-based filtering.

-&#x2A3B; Evaluation Metrics – Use RMSE, MAE, or Precision@K to assess recommendation performance.
+&#x2A3B; Evaluation Metrics – Use RMSE or MAE to assess recommendation performance.

 ### Challenges & Considerations